guillaumeast/42_ultimate_tester/docs/3_assert.md

 ## Function Comparison: `compare()`

-Checks if two distinct functions return/output the same values with the same parameters.
+The `compare` macro allows you to run two functions side-by-side (usually your implementation vs the original libc one) and assert that they behave identically.

 **Syntax**
 `compare(mode, timeout_sec, fn1_name, fn2_name, fn_args)`